gengjia0214/AIRoti/background.md

 [Fig. 6](#fig6) shows the high level rotifer culture process.
 In practice, live feed culturist observe the rotifer samples under the microscope, __evaluate the "dirtiness" of the culture, and count the rotifers (egg carrying rotifers - ECR and non-egg carrying rotifers - NECR)__.
-Then the estimated population information such as rotifer density and fertilization rate will be used for deciding the feed amount according to the feeding formula (usually consists of algea, yeast, etc.).
+Then the estimated rotifer density and fertilization rate will be used for deciding the feed amount according to the feeding formula (usually consists of algea, yeast, etc.).
 Critically, if the rotifer culture is too "dirty" (lots of detritus or ciliates), the whole rotifer culture need to be thoroughly cleaned (by washing and filtering) and reset.

 Figure 6.
-Rotifer Aquaculture Process
+Rotifer Culture Process
 ![Aquaculture Cycle](images/roticulture.png)

-To develop automated rotifer culture system, the critical part is to gather and interpret the information that is directly related to the rotifer culture operational decisions .
+To develop automated rotifer culture system, the most important thing is to develop the "brain", a mechanism to interpret the information that is directly related to the rotifer culture operational decisions.
 In short, the two key factors are:
 - Population Information
 - Culture Contamination Level

-__For this project, the main objective is to develop an A.I. agent that can:__
+__Hence, the main objective of this project is to develop an A.I. agent that can intepret the microscopic images of rotifer samples.
+More specifically, the agent is expected able to:__
  - __Identify, classify (into ECR, NECR) and count rotifers__
  - __Evaluate the contamination level of rotifer culture__